 Only $9.99 per month* - Click here for ordering information.

-* Offer valid for new subscribers only, for first year TJD Online Single User Subscription.
+* Offer valid for new subscribers only for TJD Online Single User Subscriptions.

 TJD Online also contains an extensive bibliography of other sources of jazz discography, listed alphabetically by author and by musician name.

 For an abbreviated summary of leaders listed in TJD Online, view the BOOKS page.

 For a more complete list of musicians and tunes, click on the MUSICIAN INDEX and TUNE INDEX buttons in the header bar at the left side of this page.

 Scroll down for more details and to see sample screens of TJD Online.

 When the program first loads, The JAZZ Discography logo appears on the screen with a tool bar, as shown below.
 Moving around between various screens is easy and can be accomplished by mouse or keyboard Page Up/Page Down and Arrow keys: